Gritting roads and pavements in freezing weather

 - frequently serviced bus routes

 We review these routes every year.
 Areas that do not come under gritting routes are unlikely to receive treatment in freezing conditions.
 However, you may use grit bins to treat local roads and pavements.
-M4 and A419 are managed by Highways England.
+The M4 and A419 are managed by National Highways (formerly Highways England).

 How to use a salt box